HPI-Information-Systems/Metanome/README.md

 The Metanome tool is supplied under Apache License.
 You can use and extend the tool to develop your own profiling algorithms.
 The profiling algorithms provided on our [download page](https://hpi.de/naumann/projects/data-profiling-and-analytics/metanome-data-profiling/algorithms.html) have HPI copyright.
 You are free to use and distribute them for research purposes.

-The Metanome platform itself is an backend service that communicates over an REST API to its consumers.
+The Metanome platform itself is an backend service that communicates over an HTTP REST API endpoint.
-We provide an [Metanome Frontend]() maintained in an separate repository that can be used to interact with the Metanome platform.
+We provide a [Metanome Frontend]() maintained in an separate repository that can be used to interact with the Metanome platform.

 #### Building Metanome Locally